-Geovation, in collaboration with the Ministry of Housing, Government and Local Communities (MHCLG), has launched a \pounds I.2 million PropTech Innovation Challenge to accelerate the delivery of I.5 million homes in England over the course of this parliament.
+Geovation, in collaboration with the Ministry for Housing, Communities, and Local Government (MHCLG), has launched a £1.2 million PropTech Innovation Challenge to accelerate the delivery of 1.5 million homes in England over the course of this parliament.

-To achieve this housing target, the government estimates that around 300,000 new homes are needed each year in England to meet demand, which is an increase of approximately 50% on current housing completion rates.5
+To achieve this housing target, the government estimates that around 300,000 new homes are needed each year in England to meet demand, which is an increase of approximately 50% on current housing completion rates.

-This PropTech Innovation Challenge follows on from four previous PropTech Innovation Funds led by MHCLG6.
+This PropTech Innovation Challenge follows on from four previous PropTech Innovation Funds led by MHCLG.
 Previous funding rounds have sought applications from Local Planning Authorities (LPAs), whereas this current challenge is an open call to the PropTech industry and their LPA or industry partners to submit proposals jointly.